SaschaLucius/interactive-scrum-guide/docs/Scrum_Guide_2020.md

 Multiple Increments[ScrumArtifacts] may be created within a Sprint[ScrumEvents,Sprint].
 The sum of the Increments[ScrumArtifacts] is presented at the Sprint Review[ScrumEvents,SprintReview] thus supporting empiricism[Empiricism].
 However, an Increment[ScrumArtifacts] may be delivered to stakeholders[Stakeholder] prior to the end of the Sprint.
-The Sprint Review[ScrumEvents,SprintReview] should never be considered a gate to releasing[ScrumArtifacts,Increment] value.
+The Sprint Review[ScrumEvents,SprintReview] should never be considered a gate to releasing[ScrumArtifacts,Increment] value[ValueDelivery].

 Work cannot be considered part of an Increment[ScrumArtifacts] unless it meets the Definition of Done[ScrumArtifacts,Increment,Commitment,DefinitionOfDone].